AutoCAD TRIM Command

 In the image below, the TRIM command is initiated in Quick Select mode.
 Note the shape of the white trimming line.
 It is an irregular shape and every drawing object that it crosses is trimmed.

-TRIM Options:
+TRIM Command Options:

 1. cuTting edges